 Mental Health is now in its own crisis, Psychiatry needs to be given the resources to meet the new demands and not ignored because it’s not making enough noise.

-Iain is a ST6 Specialist Registrar working on the acute inpatient wards in Buckinghamshire and is frequently involved in Mental Health Act assessments of those most in need.
-He helps to guide Thalamos through the logistics of digitising a complex care pathway with multiple stakeholders.
+Dr Iain Grant is a Consultant Psychiatrist on the GMC specialist register, he works in an intensive care unit in Northampton.
+Iain is frequently involved in the Mental Health Act pathway and assessments for those most in need.
+He helps to guide Thalamos through the logistics of digitising a complex care pathway with multiple stakeholders and translating this to the front-line.
+This helps to ensure that Thalamos’ software is safe, complaint and maintains real-world utility.

 Register here if you’d like to hear more about Thalamos courses, news and updates.